Room Service (1938 film): Production

+Producer-director George Abbott, who had three hit farces on the boards at the time, bought the play, filled it with members of his stock company of comedians (including Sam Levene and Eddie Albert) and had his fourth straight comedy hit.
+He also doctored the script, to good effect; credited authors Allen Boretz and John Murray had no stage success before or after.
+Abbott sold “Room Service” to RKO for a staggering $255,000, breaking the $200,000 record set months earlier by that season’s Pulitzer winner, “You Can’t Take It With You.”

-Zeppo Marx, who had retired from the screen after Duck Soup and was now representing his brothers, brokered a deal with RKO to produce the version of the Broadway play Room Service by John Murray and Allan Boretz.
+Zeppo Marx, who had retired from the screen after Duck Soup, was now a Hollywood agent representing his brothers.
+He brokered a deal with RKO to produce the version of the Broadway play Room Service by John Murray and Allan Boretz.
 The play was adapted for the Marxes by Morrie Ryskind.
 Room Service was the only film in which neither the story nor the characters were created especially for the Marx Brothers.

 This was only the second Marx Brothers film (the other being Duck Soup) in which Chico does not play the piano and Harpo does not play the harp.

 Ann Miller was only 15 years old when she made this film.
 She had lied about her age and obtained a fake birth certificate when she was about 14 years old, which stated that she was 18, just prior to signing with RKO Pictures.
 In a Private Screenings interview with Robert Osborne on Turner Classic Movies, Miller described her experience with the Marx brothers.
 Miller described a situation in which Harpo Marx dropped his pants in front of her, beeped his horn and chased her across the set.
-Miller described her being so "scared to death of the man" and thought he was "crazy", but she loved Groucho Marx.
+Miller described her being so "scared to death of the man" and thought he was "crazy", but she "loved" Groucho Marx.